The male hormone evolved 500 million years ago from estrogen.

 Two thousand years later, many in the anti-aging and life extension communities refer to it as simply “T,” short for testosterone.

 4. Kansas con-man John Brinkley, who inserted slices of goat scrotum into men’s testicles in the 1920s, claimed it would boost virility, sexual function and cure many ailments.

-5. It’s not just males who experience a skyrocketing sex drive while taking testosterone replacement therapy.
+5. It’s not just males who experience a skyrocketing sex drive while undergoing testosterone replacement therapy (TRT).